Who can own Arizona real estate?

 The possible forms of Arizona real estate ownership are:

-- Fee Simple … absolute ownership of the land and all structures thereon, possibly subject to a variety of easements such as for utilities, as well as restrictions the most common of which are the CC&Rs of the Homeowner Association … see discussion below.
+- Fee Simple … absolute ownership of the land and all structures thereon, possibly subject to a variety of easements such as for utilities, as well as restrictions the most common of which are the CC&Rs of the Homeowner Association and in-ground minerals … see discussion below.

-- Condominium – condo … the interior space of each unit is individually owned along with any connected systems, such as the AC condensor exterior somewhere, with the balance of the property, land and structure being owned commonly and proportionally by the “unit” owners.
+- Condominium – condo … the interior space of each unit is individually owned along with any connected systems, such as the AC condensor on the exterior somewhere, with the balance of the property being owned commonly and proportionally by the “unit” owners.

 - Cooperative … owners own “stock” in a corporation that owns the property.
 Very rare.
 Forerunner to condominium.

-- Leasehold … is ownership to “rights” regarding the real estate.
+- Leasehold (a rental lease) … is ownership to “rights” regarding the real estate.
 Although not commonly thought of as ownership, the rights are largely the same.
 Many mobile-home parks are “leasehold” in nature.
-The owner of the mobile pays a monthly fee to the park/land owner.
+The owner of the mobile pays a monthly fee to the park/land owner for rent on the land the unit sit on.
 Theoretically, the mobile could be moved if the owner felt that monthly fee had been raised to an unacceptable level.
 Practically, the mobile is a captive of the land owner.

 Types of dwellings